 On Monday, I wrote about a recently granted patent from Google that described How Human Evaluators Might Help Decide Upon Rankings for Search Results at Google.
 Interestingly, this week Google was granted a patent that describes an automated method they might use to check the quality of specific sets of search results.

 When Google responds to a searcher’s query, it presents a list of pages and other kinds of documents such as images or news or videos.
 The patent’s filing date is from before Google’s universal search but probably does a good job of describing something Google might do with web page based search results.

-The solution described in this patent is to learn a certain baseline of behavior for searchers based upon using some period of time as a training set, by recording user behavior relating to each of the search results, and then comparing future user interactions against that baseline.
+The solution described in this patent is to learn a certain baseline of behavior for searchers based upon using some time as a training set, by recording user behavior relating to each of the search results, and then comparing future user interactions against that baseline.

 The patent is:

 Systems and methods for determining a quality of provided items

 Invented by Alexander Mark Franz and Monika H. Henzinger